Q: How is Inherent Risk Calculated?

 - Breaches in the industry and change in security posture of the organization.
 Because of this you would notice a continuous change in our likelihood score.

-- Changes made by customer to the 8 scoping questions or Industry.
+- Changes made by customer to the Impact Questionnaire or Industry.

 After taking industry classifications into consideration, likelihood and impact are combined into a single inherent risk measure and distribution.
 This is used as part of the tiering recommendations to help customers spend assessment budgets wisely and identify third parties that deserve special assessment scrutiny, either by using more detailed questions or through control validation to ensure accuracy.